snyk/actions/python-3.8/README.md

-# Snyk Python 3.8 Action
+# Snyk Python (3.8)  Action

-A [GitHub Action](https://github.com/features/actions) for using [Snyk](https://snyk.co/SnykGH) to check for vulnerabilities in your Python projects.
+A [GitHub Action](https://github.com/features/actions) for using [Snyk](https://snyk.co/SnykGH) to check for vulnerabilities in your Python-3.8 projects.

 You can use the Action as follows: